jmd-dk/concept/_sources/parameters/input_output.rst.txt

                            },
                        ]

-                    Generate initial conditions consisting of a combined matter component with :math:`64^3` particles, as well as a fluid component containing the combined linear energy density perturbations of the photons, the (massless) neutrinos and the metric, having a linear grid size of :math:`64` (and thus :math:`64^3` fluid elements):
+                    Generate initial conditions consisting of a combined matter component with :math:`64^3` particles, as well as a fluid component containing the combined linear energy density perturbations of the photons, the neutrinos and the metric, having a linear grid size of :math:`64` (and thus :math:`64^3` fluid elements):